hengadev/encx/README.md

 ## Security Considerations

-- **Pepper Management**: Store pepper securely, separate from database
+- **Pepper Management**: Peppers are automatically stored in KMS/Vault, never on filesystem
+- **Service Isolation**: Use unique `PepperAlias` for each service/environment
-- **KMS Permissions**: Use least-privilege access for KMS operations
+- **KMS Permissions**: Use least-privilege IAM policies for KMS and Secrets Manager
+- **Vault Policies**: Restrict access to Transit Engine and KV paths
 - **Database Security**: Encrypt database at rest and in transit
 - **Memory Management**: Clear sensitive data from memory when possible
 - **Audit Logging**: Log all cryptographic operations for compliance
+- **Key Rotation**: Implement regular KEK rotation schedules (e.g., every 90 days)

 ## Testing